Should I buy HAL stock in 2025?

 Is it the Right Time to Buy HAL?

-How to buy HAL stock in IN?
+How to buy HAL stock in India?

 Spot buying

-Gain scenario:
+Gain scenario

-If HAL’s price climbs by 10% (to $22.96), your shares are now valued at $1,100.
+If the share price rises by 10%, your shares are now worth $1,100.

 Trading via CFD

-Gain scenario:
+✔️ Gain scenario:

-If HAL rises by 8%, your position would earn 8% × 5 = 40%.
+If the stock rises by 8%, your position gains 8% × 5 = 40%.

 Final advice